mantidproject/mantid/docs/source/interfaces/Indirect Data Analysis.rst

   The rebiinning range.

 SampleBinning
-  The ratio at which to decrease the number of bins by through merging of intensities from neighbouring bins.
+  The ratio at which to decrease the number of bins by merging of intensities from neighbouring bins.

 Plot Result